chunjie-sam-liu/useful-scripts/README.md

 ## Add `mapFileUUID2submitterID.py`
 Map GDC data uuid to submitter ID through the GDC-API.
 Input file is manifest downloaded from GDC-Portal

+## Add `gdc_download.sh`
+Download gdc data in 20 parallel, and check md5.
+The gdc token is not provided.
+You should speciy the gdc tokens.